Craig Balsam: Kidz Bop

 In 2001, Balsam co-founded, with Chenfeld, the #1 children’s music brand KIDZ BOP, featuring today’s biggest pop hits "sung by kids for kids."
 The children's music phenomenon has sold tens of millions of albums and generated billions of streams since its debut in 2001, with several successful nationwide Kidz Bop Live shows along the way.
+Numerous Kidz Bop alumni became prominent entertainers, such as Zendaya, Olivia Holt, Becky G, Ross Lynch, Noah Munck, and singers and Broadway stars such as Jayna Elise and Elijah Johnson.

 The best-selling series has had 24 Top 10 debuts on the Billboard 200; only three artists in history—The Beatles, The Rolling Stones and Barbra Streisand—have had more Top 10 albums and KIDZ BOP was named Billboard's "#1 Kids' Artist" for eight consecutive years.

 Theater and film production

-Balsam has served as co-producer on a number of theatrical productions, including the 2019 Tony Award-winner for “Best Musical,” Hadestown, and playwright-actor Heidi Schreck’s Tony Award-nominated What the Constitution Means to Me, a finalist for the 2019 Pulitzer Prize for Drama and winner of the New York Drama Critics' Circle “Best American Play” of 2019.
-In 2020, Balsam was a lead producer presenting the first Broadway production of Martin McDonagh’s Hangmen, which won the 2016 Olivier Award for “Best New Play."
+Balsam has served as producer and co-producer on a number of theatrical productions and has won five Tony Awards, including for the 2019 “Best Musical” Tony winner Hadestown, 2022 "Best Play" Tony winner The Lehman Trilogy, 2024 "Best Play" Tony winner Stereophonic, 2024 "Best Revival of a Musical" Tony winner Merrily We Roll Along, and 2025 "Best Revival of a Musical" Tony winner Sunset Boulevard.
+He also produced Hadestown and Stereophonic on the West End in London.
+His other theater projects include playwright-actor Heidi Schreck's Tony Award-nominated What the Constitution Means to Me, a finalist for the 2019 Pulitzer Prize for Drama and winner of the New York Drama Critics' Circle “Best American Play” of 2019; Hangmen by Martin McDonagh, which received five Tony nominations; and Job, by Max Friedlich.
+In 2020, Balsam was a lead producer presenting the first Broadway production of Martin McDonagh's Hangmen, which won the 2016 Olivier Award for “Best New Play."

+Balsam executive produced the Hadestown Broadway cast recording and, with Lin-Manuel Miranda, Michael Croiter and others, co-produced the Broadway cast recording for New York, New York.

-Balsam has also served as executive producer on a number of films, including 2009’s Joan Baez: How Sweet The Sound, a comprehensive documentary produced in association with WNET for PBS’ American Masters series, 2014’s musical romantic comedy-drama The Last Five Years, co-starring Anna Kendrick and Jeremy Jordan, and 2016’s Women Who Kill.
+Balsam has also served as executive producer on a number of films, including HBO's Grammy-nominated Stevie Van Zandt: Disciple (2024); 2009's Joan Baez: How Sweet The Sound, a comprehensive documentary produced in association with WNET for PBS’ American Masters series; 2014's musical romantic comedy-drama The Last Five Years, co-starring Anna Kendrick and Jeremy Jordan; and 2016's Women Who Kill.

 Personal life

 Balsam was born in Newark, New Jersey and grew up in Millburn, New Jersey.
 He has a BA from Emory University and a JD from NYU School of Law.
-He and his wife Jodi Balsam, an Associate Professor of Clinical Law and Director of Externship Programs at Brooklyn Law School, live in Manhattan and have three grown children.
+He and his wife Jodi Balsam, a Professor of Clinical Law and Director of Externship Programs at Brooklyn Law School, live in Manhattan and have three grown children.